-Do you know that the United States is one of the most preferred destinations for Indian students to study abroad?
-The US universities offer perks like degrees with international recognition, cultural diversity, quality research, career prospects, and so on.
+Do you know that the United States is one of the most preferred destinations for students to study abroad?
+The US universities offer perks such as degrees with international recognition, cultural diversity, quality research, career prospects, and so on.
 Once you are selected for a college in the US, you will have to fill the I-20 form.
-Your DSO will get in touch with you and send the form around the month of April.
-The I-20 form is one of the requirements that are necessary for filing the F1 visa application.
-The visa application processing can take up to 60 days or more, depending on individual circumstances.
-So, it is better to be proactive than to be late and sorry.
-This blog will provide you with a step-by-step guide to fill out your F1 visa application.
+Your designated school official (DSO) will get in touch and send the form around the month of April.
+The I-20 form is one of the requirements that are necessary for filing an F1 visa application.
+The F1 visa application processing can take up to 60 days or more, depending on your individual circumstances.
+It is better to be proactive than to be late and sorry.
+This post will provide you with a step-by-step guide to filling out your F1 visa application.
 So, let's dive in!

 Step 1: SEVIS I-901 Fee Payment

 According to a 2004 mandate of the US government, every international student who wishes to study in the US must pay the I-901 Student and Exchange Visitor Information Service (SEVIS) fee.
 Keep in mind, it is not the fee for an F1 visa application, and your college will also charge a separate SEVIS fee.
 Click on this link to visit the US Immigration and Customs Enforcement site and pay your I-901 fee.
 You can also track the status of your application on the website.

 Step 2: Fill Online DS-160 Visa Application Form

 The DS-160 is an online non-immigrant visa application form that allows an individual to stay in the US temporarily.
 You can fill out the application form online by visiting the US Department of State website.
 Do you know that the information filled in the DS-160 form, along with the interview, determines your eligibility for the F1 visa?
 Yes, that’s true.
 So, be as attentive as you can while filling out the form.
 In the form, there are nine sections to fill.
 Let’s have a close look at each one of them.